jspreddy/geolocation-utils/README.md

 A utility library for calculations with geolocations.

+Features:
+- Convert between locations formats (like `[lon, lat]` and `{lat, lng}`)
+- Calculate distance and heading between locations, move a distance to a new location
+- Calculate bounding box around a list with locations
+- Calculate whether a location lies inside a circle, bounding box, or polygon
+- Calculate the closest point of approach (CPA)
-`geolocation-utils` supports various location formats (like `[lon, lat]` and `{lat, lng}`).
-The library uses plain objects and arrays only.
-This makes it easy to interact with other libraries, REST API's, and to serialize/deserialize data for local storage.
+- Uses plain objects, so it plays nice with other libraries, REST API's, and is easy to serialize.

 # Install